philzook58/philzook58.github.io/_notes/2021-03-05-gettin-bappin.md

 let put d k v -> String.Map.put d k (Pack v) let get d k -> let Pack x = String.Map.get d k in ? (* We have lost the connection between the original type and the typed key. *)
 ```
-We coulkd maintain a table of all keys registered and only allow it to happen once in which case we're possibly dignified in using an unsafe cast, but who knows.
+We could maintain a table of all keys registered and only allow it to happen once in which case we're possibly dignified in using an unsafe cast, but who knows.
 These things can be subtle.

 ```ocaml
 let get d k -> let Pack x = String.Map.get d k in Obj.magic x